 Making Sure it All Adds Up

 If you find that your expenditure is higher than your estimated income, you will either have to reduce your costs or increase the prices you charge for your products or services.
 First, try to see if you can cut down on any expenditures.
 If you look carefully, you might find costs that can be reduced, that you might have missed before.
 Check your water bills, and switch to another supplier (head to sites like https://www.h2obuildingservices.co.uk/ for an example) if the costs of the current one are too much.
 Do the same with electricity, heating, and other utility charges.
 When you’re done, look at your energy bills for the same.
 If you have checked thoroughly, and find no way to reduce costs, then you can consider increasing the price of your products or services.
-With respect to that, one of the most important things is to pitch your prices correctly so that you have a sufficient profit margin.
+Concerning that, one of the most important things is to pitch your prices correctly so that you have a sufficient profit margin.

 What A Budget Will Do for Your Business